ankitdubey021/ExtractionLib/README.md

 ```

 <h2>
-Now in your activity, call the Extract class method as follows
+Now in your activity, call the Extract class method with following prototype
 </h2>

 public class Extract extends ActivityCompat{